 This is why you will not be set up immediately after the first consultation.

 On the contrary, you will be asked to inform yourself, to think, and consult an endocrinologist, a nutritionist, and a psychiatrist, perhaps to begin psychological care.
 In this way, you should be able to weigh your decision.

 You will come to one of our informational meetings (duration of 2 hours) led by a surgeon and a nutritionist.

 Examinations will be made in search of associated pathology, cardiac, respiratory, etc. justifying special precautions.

-You will therefore perform blood tests, a chest X-ray, a gastroscopic fibroscopy, an abdominal ultrasound, and an electrocardiogram, and a search for sleep apnea.
+You will therefore perform blood tests, a chest X-ray, gastroscopic microscopy, an abdominal ultrasound, an electrocardiogram, and a search for sleep apnea.

 At the end of this “course,” your file will be presented at a multidisciplinary meeting (RCP), a regulatory body involving specialists from at least 3 different disciplines.
 Its mission is to clarify and specify the operational indication and to retain, as appropriate, the type of operation to offer.

 - Bariatric surgery brings a certain benefit, both in terms of comfort and life expectancy.